 On the next page, you will get an option to install the plugins.
 If you required you can install the suggested plugin or you can do it later.
 Next page you can create an admin user or skip it.
 I skipped and completed the installation.

-Next page you will get a message displays the Jenkins installation is completed.
+Next page you will get a message that displays the Jenkins installation is completed.